mhaythornthwaite/Python-Zero-to-Mastery-Course/README.md

 ![Python](https://img.shields.io/badge/python-v3.7+-blue.svg)

-I completed this course in Q1 2020, with the aim to refresh my python skills in preparation for learning and applying ML/AI libraries such as scikit-learn, tensorflow/keras etc. See below a brief summary of what was covered.
+I completed this course in Q1 2020, with the aim to refresh my python skills in preparation for learning and applying ML/AI libraries such as scikit-learn, tensorflow/keras etc. See below a brief summary I've put together of what was covered.

 ## Course Contents